Our voice our vision

 Communities:

 Voice of the Arctic Iñupiat serves the eight communities of Alaska’s North Slope Borough – the northernmost municipality in the United States, encompassing nearly 95,000 square miles.
 The North Slope region stretches from the Brooks Range north to the Arctic Ocean, with its western coastline along the Chukchi Sea and its eastern shores on the Beaufort Sea.
-The North Slope Iñupiat have inhabited these lands for hundreds of years and have a rich cultural history that is based around subsistence activities and surviving on the resources from the land and sea.
+The North Slope Iñupiat have inhabited these lands for thousands of years and have a rich cultural history that is based around subsistence activities and surviving on the resources from the land and sea.

 $ 0 .00